-U.S. braces for 'hardest, saddest' week as coronavirus deaths surpass 9,300
+U.S. braces for 'hardest, saddest' week as some churches defy stay-at-home orders

 “This is going to be the hardest and the saddest week of most Americans’ lives, quite frankly.
 This is going to be our Pearl Harbor moment, our 9/11 moment, only it’s not going to be localized,” he said.
 “It’s going to be happening all over the country.
 And I want America to understand that.”

-Most states have ordered residents to stay home except for essential trips to slow the spread of the virus in the United States where over 327,000 people have tested positive and more than 9,300 have died, according to a Reuters tally.
+Most states have ordered residents to stay home except for essential trips to slow the spread of the virus in the United States where over 332,000 people have tested positive and over 9,500 have died, according to a Reuters tally.

 However, a few churches were holding large gatherings on Palm Sunday, the beginning of Holy Week in Christian churches.

-“We’re defying the rules because the commandment of God is to spread the Gospel,” said Tony Spell, pastor at the Life Tabernacle megachurch in a suburb of Baton Rouge, Louisiana.
-He has defied state orders against assembling in large groups and has already been hit with six misdemeanors.
+Hundreds of worshippers converged on Spell’s Life Tabernacle megachurch in a suburb of Baton Rouge, many arriving in 26 buses sent to pick them up.
+Everyone but immediate family members kept at least six feet apart, a lawyer for the pastor said.

+“They would rather come to church and worship like free people than live like prisoners in their homes,” Spell told reporters.

-Louisiana has become a hot spot for the virus, on Saturday reporting a jump in deaths to 409 and more than 12,000 cases.
+Louisiana has become a hot spot for the virus, reporting a jump in deaths to nearly 500 and more than 13,000 cases.
+The governor predicted the state will run out of ventilators by Thursday.

-Governor John Bel Edwards told CNN on Sunday that the state could run out of ventilators by Thursday.
-Michigan Governor Gretchen Whitmer said on Fox News Sunday that a number of hospitals there were already at capacity and the state needed more ventilators, tests and personal protective equipment.
-She said the pandemic is “growing exponentially” in Michigan.
+Most churches have closed their doors and many are broadcasting services online.
+Rhode Island’s governor went as far as to discourage the traditional distribution of palms after medical experts determined there was no safe way to do so.

 White House medical experts have forecast that between 100,000 to 240,000 Americans could be killed in the pandemic, even if sweeping orders to stay home are followed.